RenderKit/openvkl/doc/api.md

                                    const vkl_vrange1f16 *tRange,
                                    VKLValueSelector valueSelector);

-Intervals can then be procesed by calling `vklIterateInterval` as long as the returned lane masks indicates that the iterator is still within the volume:
+Intervals can then be processed by calling `vklIterateInterval` as long as the returned lane masks indicates that the iterator is still within the volume:

     int vklIterateInterval(VKLIntervalIterator *iterator,